 (V) the physical type of Development being proposed (e.g. single family homes, duplex, apartments, high-rise etc.); and

-(VI) the approximate total number of Units and approximate total number of low-income Units.
+(VI) the approximate total number of Units and approximate total number of Low-Income Units.

+(ii) The Applicant must disclose that, in accordance with the Department’s rules, aspects of the Development may not yet have been determined or selected or may be subject to change, such as changes in the amenities ultimately selected and provided;

-(ii) The notification may not contain any false or misleading statements.
-Without limiting the generality of the foregoing, the notification may not create the impression that the proposed Development will serve a Target Population exclusively unless such targeting or preference is documented in the Application and is in full compliance with all applicable state and federal laws, including state and federal fair housing laws.
+(iii) The notification may not contain any false or misleading statements.
+Without limiting the generality of the foregoing, the notification may not create the impression that the proposed Development will serve a Target Population exclusively or as a preference unless such targeting or preference is documented in the Application and is in full compliance with all applicable state and federal laws, including state and federal fair housing laws; and

+(iv) Notifications or any other communications may not contain any statement that violates Department rules, statute, code, or federal requirements.

-(c) Pre-application Results.
-Only pre-applications which have satisfied all of the pre-application requirements, including those in §11.9(e)(3) of this chapter, will be eligible for pre-application points.
-The order and scores of those Developments released on the Pre-application Submission Log do not represent a Commitment on the part of the Department or the Board to allocate tax credits to any Development and the Department bears no liability for decisions made by Applicants based on the results of the Pre-application Submission Log.
-Inclusion of a pre-application on the Pre-application Submission Log does not ensure that an Applicant will receive points for a pre-application.
+(c) Pre-Application Results.
+Only Pre-Applications which have satisfied all of the Pre-Application requirements, including those in §11.9(e)(3) of this chapter, will be eligible for Pre-Application points.
+The order and scores of those Developments released on the Pre-Application Submission Log do not represent a Commitment on the part of the Department or the Board to allocate tax credits to any Development and the Department bears no liability for decisions made by Applicants based on the results of the Pre-Application Submission Log.
+Inclusion of a Pre-Application on the Pre-Application Submission Log does not ensure that an Applicant will receive points for a Pre-Application.

 §11.9.Competitive HTC Selection Criteria.

 (a) General Information.
 This section identifies the scoring criteria used in evaluating and ranking Applications.
 The criteria identified in subsections (b) - (e) of this section include those items required under Tex Gov't Code, Chapter 2306, §42 of the Code, and other criteria established in a manner consistent with Chapter 2306 and §42 of the Code.
 There is no rounding of numbers in this section for any of the calculations in order to achieve the desired requirement or limitation, unless rounding is explicitly stated as allowed for that particular calculation or criteria.
+The Application must include one or more maps indicating the location of the Development Site and the related distance to the applicable facility.
+Distances are to be measured from the nearest boundary of the Development Site to the nearest boundary of the property or easement containing the facility, unless otherwise noted.
+For the purposes of this section, all measurements will include ingress/egress requirements and any easements regardless of how they will be held.
 Due to the highly competitive nature of the program, Applicants that elect points where supporting documentation is required but fail to provide any supporting documentation will not be allowed to cure the issue through an Administrative Deficiency.
-However, Department staff may provide the Applicant an opportunity to explain how they believe the Application, as submitted, meets the requirements for points or otherwise satisfies the requirements.
-When providing a pre-application, Application or other materials to a state representative, local governmental body, Neighborhood Organization, or anyone else to secure support or approval that may affect the Applicant’s competitive posture, an Applicant must disclose that in accordance with the Department’s rules aspects of the Development may not yet have been determined or selected or may be subject to change, such as changes in the amenities ultimately selected and provided.

-(b) Criteria promoting development of high quality housing.
+However, Department staff may provide the Applicant an opportunity to explain how they believe the Application, as submitted, meets the requirements for points or otherwise satisfies the requirements. (b) Criteria promoting development of high quality housing.

 (1) Size and Quality of the Units. (§2306.6710(b)(1)(D); §42(m)(1)(C)(iii)) An Application may qualify for up to fifteen (15) points under subparagraphs (A) and (B) of this paragraph.